 Price: Free, premium plans are $9/month

 Memrise is the perfect introduction to Turkish for budget-minded learners.
-The course also offers a paid option, but the free version grants you access to user-generated flashcard-like decks.
+The course offers a paid option but the free version grants you limited access to the paid courses.
 You can focus on specific vocabulary and grammar skills and even detailed themes.

 It’s not a course that can teach you all aspects of the Turkish language, but as a tool for growing your Turkish vocabulary, it’s excellent.